Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Can Affinity Designer open CorelDRAW CDR files?

 No, not natively.
 Affinity doesn't support CDR directly — your best workaround is asking clients to export to PDF, SVG, or EPS before sending.
 In practice, most clients are completely fine with this.
-CDR is largely a legacy format outside of specific print and sign industries, and the average branding client has never even heard of it.
+CDR is largely a legacy format outside of specific print and sign industries, and the average branding client has never heard of it.

 Is CorelDRAW still worth it in 2026?